 INVEST OR PASS?

 Before I invested, I’d love to get your feedback, especially if you are a real estate crowdsourcing veteran or live in the PA area.
 Every potential investment always looks good when you read the marketing material.
 But as we all know, not every investment turns out great hence the desire to crowdsource knowledge.

 There are a lot of deals on RealtyShares that already say “join the waitlist.”
 Further, as I’m focusing on commercial real estate instead of single or multi-family home properties, supply is even scarcer.
 Please feel free to be very critical of this potential investment.
 It’s always good to know all the potential red flags before deploying any capital.
 If there are any other investments on the platform that look intriguing, let us know!

-Update 9/28/2016: The deal closed and I decided to invest $10,000 to see how things go and familiarize myself with the RealtyShares platform.
+Update 9/28/2016 on crowdsourcing: The deal closed and I decided to invest $10,000 to see how things go and familiarize myself with the RealtyShares platform.